Prescribed fire is a crucial measure in preventing severe wildfires and improving community safety

 - You can also layer the maps so that you can simultaneously track air quality, where the smoke may be coming from, and where the wildfires are.

-- IQ Air also gives AQI ratings, collected from public sensors and private air monitors, while showing wind directions.
+- IQ Air provides AQI ratings, collected from public sensors and private air monitors, while showing wind directions.

 - Inciweb describes and shows the location of large prescribed fires and wildfires nationwide.